11 min read

 It costs $12.49 a month or $124.99 a year.

-Their Traditional model costs more up front but it saves you money in the long run.
+This model is a bit more of an investment and costs more up front, but you’ll save more money in the long run.

 The cost is $149.99 for the standard edition or $249.99 for the Pro edition.